 The word "Essential" contains the phonetical sound of "scent," (e+scent+ial) and that may also confuse some individuals.
 But just like the word "essential" contains more than "scent," so do the oils that they describe.

-Fragrance oils are synthetic and don't offer the anti-viral, antibacterial and other array of therapeutic properties that essential oils offer.
+Fragrance oils are synthetic and don't offer the anti-viral, antibacterial and other range of therapeutic properties that essential oils can offer.
 The sole purpose of fragrance oils is to add scent to personal care or home fragrancing products.